Ashenoy64/WhenYouGetBoredListeningToClassesYouMakeGame/README.md

 # When You Get Bored Listening to Classes, You Make Games
 Welcome to the WhenYouGetBoredListeningToClassesYouMakeGame repository!
-Here, you will find a collection of fun and engaging terminal-based games created by [Your Name] to beat the boredom during classes.
-These games are built using Python and C++, offering exciting challenges without the need for a graphical user interface (UI).
+Here, you'll discover an exciting collection of terminal-based games created during moments of creative inspiration when the classroom gets a bit too monotonous.

 ## Games Included